Cloud-Castles/cloud-castles.github.io/content/_index.md

                 - title: 'Data Swirling: Ai-on-the-fly'
                   list:
                       - el: 'Lean & Distributed ML Engines – <br> Data processing occurs on the edge and in real-time'
+                      - el: 'ML Engines fueled by proprietary system and application tests​'
                       - el: 'Distributed data collectors for low resource utilization and no permanent storage'
                       - el: 'No GPU or TPU Required!​'
                 - title: 'Non-intrusive: Works On-Prem'